 Science never took much notice and dismissed the search for Odin as another crackpot theory from the Norwegian adventurer.
 Heyerdahl stopped looking in Azerbaijan himself after a while, and moved his search for Norway’s mythical homeland to Azov in Russia.

 That was supposed to be the end of the story, yet, it is only the beginning.

 The Udi people and Albanian Christians

 The Albanian church in Kish was restored, and it was the Norwegian government who coughed up the money.
-Nobody found anything Scandinavian in the dig, but the restoration proved very interesting all the same.
-Archaeology is an important field in a region at war, with both Armenians and Azeri’s claiming heritage from the Albanians.
-The church has now become a museum, telling the untold story of the Caucasus Albanians.
+Nobody found anything Scandinavian in the dig, and the church has now become a museum, telling the untold story of the Caucasus Albanians.

 The Norwegian Humanitarian Enterprise however, remains very active in Azerbaijan, up to this day.
 After Kish, the Norwegians started restoring the Albanian church in Nic.
 It proved to be a controversial project.

 Nic, capital of the Udi